ARQ helps KBB and interior teams turn exported AutoKitchen room views into client-ready visuals without asking the

 Is this workflow only for kitchens?

-No. The same post-export review discipline is useful anywhere a KBB team is producing room visuals from an
+No. The same post-export workflow is useful anywhere a KBB or interior team is producing room visuals from an

 agreed design and wants a safer route to a polished presentation image.

-What should the team review before sending a render to a client?
+What should the team decide before sending a render to a client?

-image is actually ready to support the sales conversation.
+details, and decides whether the image is ready to support the client conversation.

 When is this workflow most useful?